johnbeelow/films-react/README.md

 - **User Authentication**: Log in to access personalized features and manage your movie lists.
 - **Movie Details**: View comprehensive information about each movie, including synopsis, cast, and reviews.
 - **Favorites Management**: Add and remove movies from your favorites for easy access.
+- **Skeleton Loading**: While data is being fetched, skeleton screens are displayed to improve user experience.
+- **Fallback Placeholders**: If any data fails to load, placeholders are used to maintain the application's visual consistency.
 - **Intuitive User Interface**: Optimistic and user-friendly interface designed for seamless navigation.
 - **Modern Design**: Built using Material UI to ensure a sleek and responsive user experience.